If you’ve been following keto for a while, and now you want to try OMAD, you may be wondering can you do omad with keto or without.

 More pressure creates more stress.
 And when stress level reaches a peak, we are likely to binge, impulse eat or just lose control.

-And once we crack under pressure, we will feel guilty, shameful and decide to start the cycle once again, with more restrictions.
+And once we crack under pressure, we will feel guilty, and shameful and decide to start the cycle once again, with more restrictions.

 It’s like trying to swim against the current.
 Or in this case, trying to fight against human nature.
 You may not feel that on day one.